philipdelorenzo/sync-action-status/README.md

 This Github Action currently only works with repos that you own.
 If you are calling a repo that is in the same org or owned by the same
 Github User, this Action will sync the Workflow Status of a `repository_dispatch`.

-Please see [Repository Dispatch](https://github.com/marketplace/actions/repository-dispatch) and read up on what a repository dispatch is and what it does.
+Please see [Repository Dispatch](https://github.com/marketplace/actions/repository-dispatch) if you'd like to read up on what a repository dispatch is, and what it does.

 ## How this works